What are the advantages of using an agile methodology?

 The Scrum method was originally designed for software development teams and their technical projects.
 However, today, it can be used for a wide range of projects, especially in marketing.

 Scrum is one of the most used agile methods because it can be set up very quickly.
-Furthermore, it is based on an empirical approach, which allows the method to be make room for changes as your project grows.
+Furthermore, it is based on an empirical approach, which allows the method to make room for changes as your project grows.

 Moreover, the teams that are involved can show their progress to the client along with the obstacles that they have encountered.